What we're working on

 Oversized agricultural machinery movements

 AgForce has successfully advocated reducing red tape when moving large agricultural vehicles.
-The new Class 1 Agricultural Vehicle Mass and Dimension Exemption Notice came into effect in April 2019.
+The Class 1 Agricultural Vehicle Mass and Dimension Exemption Notice came into effect in April 2019.
 The Notice increases mass and dimensions exemptions meaning many farmers will no longer need to apply for permits, it reduces the number of designated agricultural zones and it simplifies border movements.